-Examples of significant contributions to laboratory development{ XE "Instructional materials:laboratories" }{ XE "Laboratory development" } include: 1) laboratory apparatus designed, constructed, and installed; 2) instructional equipment gifts, grants, and awards (include name of benefactors and the value of the gifts and grants); and 3) laboratory proposals submitted but not [yet] funded.
+Examples of significant contributions to laboratory development include: 1) laboratory apparatus designed, constructed, and installed; 2) instructional equipment gifts, grants, and awards (include name of benefactors and the value of the gifts and grants); and 3) laboratory proposals submitted but not [yet] funded.

-In cases where multiple individuals were responsible for a laboratory grant{ XE "Instructional materials:laboratories:grants" }{ XE "Laboratory development:grants" } or gift{ XE "Instructional materials:laboratories:gifts" }{ XE "Laboratory development:gifts" }, all responsible individuals must be credited and the candidate's specific role should be explained.
+In cases where multiple individuals were responsible for a laboratory grant or gift, all responsible individuals must be credited and the candidate's specific role should be explained.
 The order of listing of individuals' names must be consistent with the original document.

-Promotion Portfolio{ XE "Promotion documents:Promotion Portfolio" }{ XE "Promotion Portfolio" } Hint: Include gift{ XE "Instructional materials:laboratories:gifts" }{ XE "Laboratory development:gifts" } and loan reports, proposals, grant{ XE "Instructional materials:laboratories:grants" }{ XE "Laboratory development:grants" } documentation, or other relevant documentation in the binder.
+Promotion Portfolio Hint: Include gift and loan reports, proposals, grant documentation, or other relevant documentation in the binder.

-E.12 Other significant contributions on teaching and learning
+E. 16 Other significant contributions for teaching and learning